ashwinbhola/Regressionist.github.io/projects.md

 ---

 ## Experience
-+ **IBM | Healthcare & Life Sciences**: Responsible for successful delivery of data science solutions and services in a client consulting environment.
++ **IBM (Watson Healthcare & Life Sciences)**: Responsible for successful delivery of data science solutions and services in a client consulting environment.
 Built end-to-end systems to process and analyze text, PDF documents and news articles.
 Developed entity and relationship extraction models using n-gram similarities and Markov chain achieving MAP of 0.5.
 Employed dynamic systems that improve learning based on outcomes to get smarter with each iteration

 + **Harvard Medical School**: Simulated a Markov chain using the Monte Carlo method to mimic a genetic network.
 Used Principal Component analysis for feature engineering and logistic regression for classification.
 Statistical analysis and analytical calculations correlated strongly with the experimental observations